 - What is their strategy for a buyer in the current market?

-2. Choose an expert.
+2. Choose an expert

-“As a buyer you want a real estate agent who will work hard to find you the right property and use their skills to make it happen with the best deal.
-In this current market, a desirable home is going to move quickly, so you need an agent who stays on top of the market and is a savvy negotiator,” asserts Kia.
+It’s imperative that an agent is an expert in the neighborhoods you are searching.
+As a buyer, you want a real estate agent who will work hard to find you the right property, and use their skills to make it happen with the best deal.
+You need an agent who stays on top of the market and is a savvy negotiator.

-3. Ask for referrals.
+3. Ask for referrals

-When choosing your real estate agent, always ask family and friends for referrals of agents who have recently helped them with a purchase and had an excellent experience in the process.
-Even if the agent is recommended, ask for a list of client referrals that you can call or email.”
+When choosing your real estate agent, ask family and friends for referrals of agents who have recently helped them with a purchase and had an excellent experience in the process.
+Even if the agent is recommended, ask for a list of client referrals that you can call or email.

-4. Pick one agent.
 It’s bad practice to have many different realtors working for you at once.
 In fact, some will request that you sign an exclusive agreement.